 Clients: Pidgin | Gajim | Conversations (Android) | ChatSecure (iOS)

-In November 2019 we launched a new social network @ https://wrestlr.social
+In November 2019 we launched our own DISCORD server @ https://discord.gg/GTUc4db

 The WNS staff is probably the most unique among many wrestling websites.
 We allow fans of pro wrestling to contribute to the site, bottom line.
 We don't discriminate who can work with us.
 It's not some weird circlejerk and a lot of people who were readers have been our staff current and formerly.
 We allow people to come and go as they please with an invitation if they ever get "the itch" again they're welcome to contribute to the site again.
 We have no editor.
 Every staff member posts what subjects they want.
 My only directive is to have fun doing the task.
 Cover what THEY think is important and over the span of our staff we do our best to achieve also what readers would like to see.
 Of course, I let news posters know if a topic goes cold so THEY can decide if they want to continue using their time on that particular subject.